Actindo-AG/Documentation/DataHub/UserInterface/02i_DeletedAttributes.md

   Select the checkbox to display the editing toolbar.
 Alternatively, you can click directly a row in the list to select the attribute and display the editing toolbar.
 If you click the checkbox in the header, all attributes in the list are selected.

 - [RECOVER]
   Click this button to recover the selected attribute.
-This button is only displayed, when the checkbox of an attribute is selected.
+This button is only displayed if the checkbox of an attribute is selected.
   For detailed information, see [Recover an attribute](../Integration/01_ManageAttributes.md#recover-an-attribute).

 - [DELETE]
   Click this button to irretrievably delete the selected attribute.
-This button is only displayed, when the checkbox of an attribute is selected.
+This button is only displayed if the checkbox of an attribute is selected.
   For detailed information, see [Permanently delete an attribute](../Integration/01_ManageAttributes.md#permanently-delete-an-attribute).

 The list displays all deleted attributes.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.